mr-alimuhammadi/song-player/README.md

 1. Provide a structured way to represent song data.
 2. Facilitate the handling of song metadata within the application.
 3. Ensure type safety for song-related data.

+### pages Folder
+The pages folder contains the primary screens of the application.
+Each screen is responsible for a specific part of the app's functionality